 The second area which is strategic pricing is more intangible (in theory if not in revenue delivered).
 The strength of the first issue (policing) can actually have a detrimental impact on the second.
 We lose sight of the end goal, like strategic pricing by focusing purely on policing and controls.
 This is the classic instance of “not seeing the forest for the tree”.

 The third one is the harder area to address because new ideas, visions and breaking old habits takes a while to manifest into new, positive and productive behaviours.
-Especially if there is no climate for change or pre-existing value-based pricing culture in the business.
+Especially if there is no change for pre-existing value-based pricing culture in the business.

-Pricing tools software has a significant potential to maximize profits if used properly.
-Bear in mind that it cannot solve all pricing problems.
-Furthermore, it is not a substitute for a good pricing strategy.
+Bear in mind though that pricing tools software cannot solve all pricing problems.
+It is not a substitute for a good pricing strategy or team either.
 To proactively steer pricing, consider having the right organization, support processes, and methods in place.

-Pricing software tools: Is technology creating gaps in team capability?
+Smart Pricing Software Tools: Is technology creating gaps in price movement and team capability?

 Pricing software tools: As margin forces continue to impact the value chain at full force and a whole host of new and complex commercial challenges emerge across B2B and B2C business environments, pricing approaches are changing rapidly and significantly.
 You need every member of your pricing team to be effective, functional, agile and adaptable in order to acclimatise and upskill to a new commercial reality that has slowly dawned upon us.

-At the same time, recruitment & sourcing, team management & leadership, engagement & motivation, talent management & retention are all getting tougher and more difficult to predict.
-In-house recruitment teams are not controlling costs as hoped.
-Also, leaders of businesses with established pricing teams are looking for help to adapt to the changing market conditions.
+At the same time, recruitment and sourcing, team management and leadership, engagement and motivation, talent management and retention are all getting tougher and more difficult to predict.
+In-house recruitment teams are not controlling costs as expected.
+Also, leaders of businesses with established pricing teams look for help to adapt to the changing market conditions.
 That includes optimising their pricing function for better results.

 Why is this happening?